 The transition between high school and college is a weighty one, and it may seem like taking a gap year means "missing out" or "falling behind."
 In fact, research says much the opposite!

-The American Gap Association defines a gap year as a structured period of time where students pause their formal education to increase self-awareness, challenge comfort zones, and experiment with possible careers.
+The Gap Year Association defines a gap year as a structured period of time where students pause their formal education to increase self-awareness, challenge comfort zones, and experiment with possible careers.
 Originating in the U.K. in the 1970’s, gap years have become increasingly common in the U.S. and around the world.

-So, why take a gap year?
 The top two reasons students themselves give for taking a gap are:

-- Burnout from competitive academic pressure
+Burnout from competitive academic pressure

-- Desire to find out more about themselves before college life
+Desire to find out more about themselves before college life

 Beyond these two, there are plenty of other reasons to consider: